 As Muddy Waters, he would become one of the preeminent popular musicians of the 20th century.
 His deep resonating voice, his commanding physical presence, and his muscular accompaniment would make Waters’s catalogue of work instrumental, not just in bridging the gap between South and North, Mississippi and Chicago, acoustic and electric, but ultimately in beginning the process of making blues indistinguishable from rock and roll.
 Like a few other artists on this list, pinning Waters’s importance in rock and roll to one song is difficult, to say the least.

-Hoochie Coochie Man"---with its stop-time rhythms, hoodoo theme, and heavy electrification---is the defining song of the Chicago blues genre.
+Hoochie Coochie Man—with its stop-time rhythms, hoodoo theme, and heavy electrification—is the defining song of the Chicago blues genre.
 It would also become the biggest hit yet for Muddy Waters, reaching #3 on Billboard’s R&B chart and remaining in play for 13 weeks.

 It could be argued that of all Muddy Waters’s recordings, this remains the most iconic and perhaps the most frequently covered.
-Again, this is saying a lot, considering that this guy pretty much inspired every single blues rock artist of the mid and late '60s, on either side of the Atlantic.
+Again, this is saying a lot, considering that this guy pretty much inspired every single blues rock artist of the mid and late 60s, on either side of the Atlantic.
 But couched in the stop-time rhythm of

 Waters would of course continue on to monumental success, perhaps unmatched in the blues milieu by anybody but B.B.
 King, before succumbing to heart failure in 83 at age 70.
 He would leave a massive legacy behind him.

-(Hank Ballard and the Midnighters, 1954)
+Hank Ballard and the Midnighters, 1954

 Hank Ballard was born in Detroit in 1927, but bounced between the Motor City and the Deep South of Alabama during his formative years.
 His exposure to two vibrant but utterly different musical cultures would imbue the young singer with a unique pedigree.
 He put this background to use in the early 1950s as a purveyor of some of the era’s most risqué R&B tunes.

 First as the leader of a doo-wop combo called the Royals, and thereafter as frontman for the more R&B-leaning Midnighters, Ballard carved out a small niche as a singer with a particular flair for sexually overt storytelling.
 Their first hit, 1954’s

 Ballard’s on-the-nose lyrics and suggestive yelping earned the song a ban from the airwaves by the Federal Communications Commission, but couldn’t stop it from selling enough copies to reach all the way up to #1 on the R&B Billboard charts and #22 on the Pop charts.
 Its simple but scintillating electric guitar solo and shuffling harmony are also prototypical of the fare that would soon emanate from every radio.
 In the wake of this first success, Ballard returned to his familiar friend with the self-explanatory

 The Twist.
 His original composition only reached #87 on the Pop charts, but the following year, Chubby Checker’s untouchable cover topped the chart, and in 1962, became the only song in history to ever do so a second time.

 Though he last recorded in 1969, Hank Ballard had intermittently emerged from his private life to perform live prior to his death in 2003 at age 75.

-(Sonny Dae and His Knights, 1954)
+Sonny Dae and His Knights, 1954

-Move It On Over” with a familiar nursery rhyme.
+Move It On Over with a familiar nursery rhyme.
 In doing so, he authored what would ultimately become the first rock and roll #1 in history.
 Its path there would have a few twists and turns, though.
-The first twist was via a Richmond, Virginia--based novelty combo led by Italian-American Sonny Dae.
+The first twist was via a Richmond, Virginia—based novelty combo led by Italian-American Sonny Dae.

-Rock Around the Clock.”
+Rock Around the Clock.
 (Note: This is the only song in our account that was unavailable for inclusion in the Spotify playlist here below).

 Sonny Dae’s take is tight, lean, and just a few shades more menacing than the version that would change the world.
 A minimal jump blues boogie with rumbling piano leads and a cymbal-riding clatter, this original version barely notched on the R&B charts.

 It did, however, inform Bill Haley’s recording a year later.
 Though recorded in 1954 and released as a B-Side with minimal initial impact, Bill Haley & His Comets’

-“(We’re Gonna) Rock Around the Clock held the top spot on the charts for seven weeks and ranked as Billboard’s second-biggest song in 1955.
+(We’re Gonna) Rock Around the Clock held the top spot on the charts for seven weeks and ranked as Billboard’s second-biggest song in 1955.
 This seems like a perfect place to leave you, because Bill Haley’s occupation of the top pop spot announced rock and roll’s future dominance.